 According to legends, Mahishasura- a worshipper of Lord Shiva had grown into an spiteful demon and started on a spree to kill innocent people.
 To stop his malevolent activities to take over the three Lokas or realms, Brahma, Vishnu, and Mahesha of Hindu trinity united their powers to form the supreme- Goddess Durga.

 She entered into a war with Mahishasura that lasted for the period of nine days and on the tenth day, Goddess Durga ended the war by beheading the demon, Mahishasura.
-These nine days to save the universe from destruction signify the Navaratri festival.
+These nine days to save the universe from destruction signify the Navratri festival.

 As per Hindu mythology, there is another legend attached to Navaratri.
 It is believed that Lord Rama venerated Goddess Durga for nine days to attain the power to vanquish Ravana.
 On the tenth day, Lord Rama killed Ravana that came to be known as Vijayadashami or Dussehra, when idols of Ravana are burnt in most parts of our country.

 It is not surprising in the Hindu mythology when one finds vivid evidences related to the same incident.
-Same is the case with Navaratri.
+Same is the case with Navratri.
 Apart from the legends already described, there is one more history behind the celebration of the festival.
 As per Hindu mythology, Uma-daughter of King Daksha, ruler of Himalayas, married Lord Shiva against the will of her father.
-In response, King Daksha arranged an Yagna to avenge Lord Shiva.
+In response, King Daksha arranged a Yagna to avenge Lord Shiva.
 When his daughter, Uma visited him to take part in the Yoga, Lord Shiva was intentionally offended by the king.

 Unable to bear the insult of her husband, Uma jumped into the Agni Kund, which is why she came to be known as Sati.
 In her rebirth, she married Lord Shiva and made peace with her parents.
-It is said that resurrected Sati visits her parents and stays there for a period of nine days which corresponds with the nine days of the Navaratri festival.
+It is said that resurrected Sati visits her parents and stays there for a period of nine days which corresponds with the nine days of the Navratri festival.

 The people from Punjab perform fasts to show their devout austerity to Goddess Durga- the symbol of Shakti or power.
 The fast is performed for the first seven days, which breaks on the eighth day of Navratri by organizing a Bhandara or feast for nine young girls known as Kanjak.
 They are also gifted red Chunris or Dupattas.
 A Jagrata is another special feature to them, where devotional songs are sung in the honor of Goddess and keep awake the whole night.

 It is actually the most important festival for the Himachal Hindus.
 The tenth day of the festival is popularly known as Kullu Dussehra in Himachal Pradesh.
-While Navaratri festivity ends everywhere on the tenth day, it marks the beginning of the festival in this state.
+While Navratri festivity ends everywhere on the tenth day, it marks the beginning of the festival in this state.
 People gather together in a pompous mood, marking the return of Lord Rama to Ayodhya after killing the demon, Ravana.
 On Dussehra, the deities from temples are taken out to roads in processions.

 Gujarat is the centroid of the most vibrant Navratri celebration.
 A clay pot known as Garbha or womb is the source of life on earth.
 Women dance around the water-filled Garbha wearing vibrant costumes.
 This dance is also termed as Garbha that derives its name from the iconic claypot.
 Dandiya Raas is another contemporary attraction of the festival where people dance in coordination with each other.
 In Dandiya Raas event, sticks of equal length are used for the dance.
 Overall, the festive mood in Gujarat is a colourful affair.

 The celebrations in Karnataka dates back to the era of Raja Wodeyar.
 Although, the purpose of celebration is the same i.e. triumph of Goddess Durga over Mahishasura-the resident of Mysore, the celebration is done according to the traditions of the Vijaynagar empire of 17th century.
 Processions of elephants are taken to roads.
-Exhibition of craft artefacts are an important feature of the Carnatic Navaratri.
+Exhibition of craft artefacts are an important feature of the Carnatic Navratri.

-Kerala celebrates the last three days of Navaratri i.e. Ashtami, Navami and Vijaya Dashami.
+Kerala celebrates the last three days of Navratri i.e. Ashtami, Navami and Vijaya Dashami.
 Being the most literate state in the country, this states the reason behind its literacy (piously).
 Since, Goddess Saraswati is worshiped during the last three days, they firmly believe that Saraswati Mata will grant them the wisdom of learning and knowledge.

 They place the books and musical instruments in front of the Goddess on Ashtami.
 They pray the Goddess for granting them knowledge and education.
 On Vijaya Dashami, they take the books out for learning.

-The Dravidian state devotes the nine days of Navaratri to Goddess Durga, Goddess Lakshmi and Goddess Saraswati.
+The Dravidian state devotes the nine days of Navratri to Goddess Durga, Goddess Lakshmi and Goddess Saraswati.
 Women belonging to the Iyer community invite their married female acquaintances and gift them symbols of marital goodwill- bangles, earrings etc. A special dish ‘Sundal’ is prepared of lentil seeds and pulses for the guests.
-Some people also creates a special makeshift staircase ‘Golu’ that consists of nine steps symbolizing the nine days of Navaratri.
+Some people also creates a special makeshift staircase ‘Golu’ that consists of nine steps symbolizing the nine days of Navratri.
 Idols of Gods and Goddesses are placed on the stairs that are handed over from generation to generation.

-Navaratri is celebrated as ‘Bathukamma Panduga’ in Andhra Pradesh.
+Navratri is celebrated as 'Bathukamma Panduga' in Andhra Pradesh.
 Bathukamma Panduga literally means ‘Come Alive Mother’.
 The term celebrates universal motherhood.
-Women prepare ‘Bathukka’ which is a beautiful stack of seasonal flowers which often appear like a pot.
+Women prepare 'Bathuka' which is a beautiful stack of seasonal flowers which often appear like a pot.
 They have the ritual to position themselves in the centre and sing songs dedicated to Goddess Shakti.
 After performing the ritual, they float away the Bathukkas in lake water.

-Navaratri is the festival that represents the omnipotent motherhood.
+Navratri is the festival that represents the omnipotent motherhood.
 It takes the form of Maha Gauri, Goddess Durga or Katyayani Maa.
 Be it in any form, the festival signifies the triumph of good over evil through the hands of the supreme mother.